survivejs/site/drafts/nextjs-interview.md

 ## Why did you develop *Next.js*?

-It was built to develop ZEIT's webapp https://zeit.co.
-I didn't work at ZEIT at that time.
-It was primarly built by [@nkzawa](https://twitter.com/nkzawa?lang=en).
+Actually, I didn't work at ZEIT at the time it was built - it was primarily built by [@nkzawa](https://twitter.com/nkzawa) to develop ZEIT's web app https://zeit.co.
 Since it was a success, ZEIT released it as an open source project.

-After that, we develop features as they needed to continue to build https://zeit.co and the community helps us to fix bugs and requesting and developing new features.
+Since then, we develop features as they are needed to continue building https://zeit.co and the community helps us by fixing bugs and requesting and developing new features.

 ## What next?